bl4ckarch/openvpn-installv2/README.md

 When OpenVPN is installed, you can run the script again, and you will get the choice to:

-- Add a client
+- Add client(s) - **NEW: Generate multiple clients at once**
 - Remove a client
 - Uninstall OpenVPN

-In your home directory, you will have `.ovpn` files.
+In your home directory, you will have `.ovpn` files organized in timestamped folders.
 These are the client configuration files.
 Download them from your server and connect using your favorite OpenVPN client.

 If you have any question, head to the [FAQ](#faq) first.
 And if you need help, you can open a [discussion](https://github.com/angristan/openvpn-install/discussions).
 Please search existing issues and dicussions first.